 - According to Matt Groening, Bart Simpson was created out of his frustration with this trope; as he put it, the traditional brat in television was usually just a decently mannered kid who spoke too loud, in contrast to Bart's genuinely disruptive and anti-authority behavior.

 - Of course, back in the day Matt got what he wanted and more: when The Simpsons first began airing (and particularly during the first two seasons) Bart's behavior set off a firestorm of protests from angry parents' groups saying Bart was a terrible role model.
 Unlike many examples on this page, though, all this complaining was roundly ignored by the show's writers, who refused to change a thing.
 In fact, it inspired an episode where Marge stages a censorship campaign against Itchy and Scratchy.
 The campaign works, and I&S becomes incredibly bland and boring as a result.

-- Ironically, either through shifting culture or Villain Decay (probably a little of both), Bart can now be reasonably accurately described as a "decently mannered kid who speaks too loud".
+- Ironically, either through shifting culture or Menace Decay (probably a little of both), Bart can now be reasonably accurately described as a "decently mannered kid who speaks too loud".

 - The treatment many Neopets villains receive (and nearly all that aren't part of the regular character lineup).
 Goes hand-in-hand with the prevalent Villain Decay.